JobVouch

 Back to Blog

-Learn how to add numbers and outcomes to your resume bullets.
-Includes the 3-part formula, before/after examples, and tips for when you do not have exact metrics.
+Learn how to quantify impact on your resume with numbers and outcomes.
+Includes the 3-part formula, before/after examples, quantifiable impact examples, and tips for when you do not have exact metrics.

 You keep writing "Responsible for sales" and the recruiter cannot see the impact.